nuxeo/doc.nuxeo.com-content/src/corg/developer-environment-setup/intellij-idea-setup.md

   `nuxeo/tools/nuxeo_formatter.xml`.
 - Optimize import order from file `nuxeo/tools/nuxeo.importorder`.

-To avoid Intellij IDEA replacing imports with '*', you need to configure the `Class count to use import with ‘*’` and `Names count to use static import with ‘*’` preferences:
+To avoid IntelliJ IDEA replacing imports with `*`, you need to configure the `Class count to use import with ‘*’` and `Names count to use static import with ‘*’` preferences:

 - Go to **Preferences** > **Editor** > **Code Style** > **Java**.
 - Set a big value for both preferences, such as `500`.